mohamed-m-ali/resume.md-1/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
-is intended to be used for a short summary. -->
-Senior software developer.
-Developing web applications using ASP.NET, PHP, and Python since 2005.
-Developing NLP Machine Learning applications since 2015.
-Developing Systems Integration solutions using Biztalk, JitterBit, and Microsoft SSIS since 2018.
-Looking for a Senior/Principle/Lead Software Developer position in a Software Company.
+is intended to be used for a short summary. --> Experienced Senior Software Developer skilled in ASP.NET, PHP, and Python web development since 2005.
+Proficient in NLP Machine Learning applications since 2015.
+Expertise in Systems Integration using Biztalk, JitterBit, and Microsoft SSIS since 2018.
+Seeking a Senior/Principal/Lead Software Developer position in a Software Company.
 ## Experience
 <!-- You have to wrap the "left" and "right" half of these headings in spans by
 hand -->

-### <span>Senior Systems Integration Developer, American University in Cairo</span> <span>August 2018 - Present</span>
+### <span>August 2018 - Present</span> <span>Senior Systems Integration Developer, American University in Cairo</span>
-As an educational organization, the American University in Cairo utilizes many systems: Banner for student information, SAP as an ERP system, Blackboard and Moodle as learning management systems, and many other systems.
-All these systems need to talk to each other.
-Our goal in the systems integration team is to develop integration solutions that allow these systems to integrate smoothly.
+The primary goal of the university's systems integration team is to facilitate seamless communication and integration among the various software systems utilized by the institution.
 #### Main Responsibilities:
- - Architect, design, and develop integration projects using C# and Biztalk
+- Lead the architecture, design, and development of integration projects using C# and BizTalk.
- - Develop Biztalk artifacts as Orchestrations, Pipelines, and Pipeline components
+- Develop various BizTalk artifacts such as Orchestrations, Pipelines, and Pipeline components.
- - Design and develop SOAP Web Services using C# and Windows Communication Foundation (WCF)
- - Design and develop REST APIs using ASP.NET Core (C#), Python, and PHP to enable integration among systems
+- Implement REST APIs and SOAP Web Services using ASP.NET Core (C#), Python, and PHP to facilitate system integration.
- - Design and develop web applications using ASP.NET Core
+- Build dynamic web applications utilizing ASP.NET Core for efficient and user-friendly experiences.
- - Design and develop extract, transform, and load (ETL) integration projects using C# and Microsoft SSIS
+- Design and develop Extract, Transform, and Load (ETL) integration projects using C# and Microsoft SSIS.
- - Build Continous Integration-Continous Deployment (CI-CD) Pipelines using Github Workflows
+- Establish Continuous Integration-Continuous Deployment (CI-CD) Pipelines using Github Workflows.
- - Design and develop unit testing, integration testing, and load testing
+- Implement thorough unit testing, integration testing, and load testing for reliable software solutions.
- - Design, document, and test REST APIs using Open API Specification (Swagger) and Postman
- - Mentor and guide junior developers to follow best practices in software development
+- Provide mentorship and guidance to junior developers, ensuring adherence to best practices in software development.

-### <span>Senior .Net Developer, Cubic (Part-Time Consultant)</span> <span>December 2023 - Present</span>
+### <span>December 2023 - Present</span> <span>Senior .Net Developer, Cubic (Part-Time Consultant)</span>
 We develop an application to be used by bus drivers to issue tickets, top up rider cards, and send/receive messages to/from the back office
 #### Main Responsibilities:
-- Collect, validate, and document business requirements
+- Gather, verify, and document business requirements to ensure accurate understanding and alignment.
-- Use UML diagrams to document and validate system requirements
+- Utilize UML diagrams to capture, document, and validate system requirements effectively.
-- Conduct system design sessions to discuss system requirements with architects and peer developers
+- Facilitate productive system design sessions, collaborating with architects and fellow developers to refine requirements.
-- Develop C# libraries to run on a tablet running on Windows OS
+- Create C# libraries optimized for Windows OS tablets, enabling seamless functionality and performance.
-- Write unit, integration, and deployment tests
+- Implement comprehensive unit, integration, and deployment tests to ensure high-quality and reliable software.

-### <span>Senior Machine Learning Engineer, Mawdoo3.com (Part-Time)</span> <span>November 2019 - November 2022</span>
+### <span>November 2019 - November 2022</span> <span>Senior Machine Learning Engineer, Mawdoo3.com (Part-Time)</span>
-- Developed Arabic-Dialect Identification models
+- Built models for Arabic-Dialect Identification to identify dialects of Arabic accurately.
-- Developed English Co-Reference Resolution model
+- Developed an English Co-Reference Resolution model to resolve references in English text.
-- Developed Intent Clustering and Classification models for Arabic text
+- Designed and implemented Intent Clustering and Classification models specifically for Arabic text.
-- Developed Arabic-based Inverse Text Normalization models
-- Developed and finetuned Arabic-based Named Entity Recognition (NER) models
+- Developed and fine-tuned Arabic-based Named Entity Recognition (NER) models to identify named entities in Arabic text.
-- Used data visualization and analysis Python libraries to explore and get insights from datasets
+- Utilized Python libraries for data visualization and analysis to explore datasets and gain valuable insights.

 ### <span>Senior Web Developer, American University</span> <span>November 2008 -- July 2018</span>
 The software development team at the Arabic Language Institute was responsible for developing web applications to provide services for faculty, staff, and students.
 These services ranged from allowing students to take their placement exams remotely to allowing faculty to publish their educational materials online.